Information for Prospective Students from Hong Kong

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

 SOAS welcomes applications from those with an Upper Second Class degree (2:1) or above in their Bachelor degree.
+Graduates from a university in Hong Kong are expected to have a minimum 3.3 GPA.
 In addition, applicants should also refer to the individual programme entries in the postgraduate prospectus or postgraduate admissions pages, which may have additional requirements.

 Research applicants would normally be expected to have completed a Masters qualification equivalent to a UK Masters degree from a good university.

 Applicants whose first language is not English must also show their level of English.
 For more information please visit the English entry requirements page.
 SOAS does offer English summer courses (‘pre-sessionals’) for those who do not meet the exact entry requirements so that students have the opportunity to improve their language skills before beginning academic study.

 For 2016 entry onward, SOAS will accept HKDSE English Level 5** and 5* as sufficient proof of English proficiency.
 Students achieving Level 5 will also be accepted but will be asked to take a short 'in-sessional' English programme in Term One.